 A. Mitchell et al. Dukarr lakarama: Listening to Guwak, talking back to space colonization,

 Political Geography, Volume 81, 2020, https://www.sciencedirect.com/science/article/pii/S0962629818304086

 Gorman, Alice.
 Dr Space Junk vs the Universe: Archaeology and the Future.
 The MIT Press, 2020.

 Kimmerer, Robin Wall.
 Braiding Sweetgrass.
 Vancouver, B.C.: milkweed editions, 2013.

 Maryboy, Nancy C. “Process and Relationship in Indigenous Astronomy: Connectivity of Mother Earth and Father Sky.”
 International Journal of Applied Science and Sustainable Development, no. 2 (2020).

 Three years ago when I just entered Vassar, I had no idea how to initiate a conversation with anyone.
 During international orientation, I saw other international students so busily exchanging conversations with people sitting next to them, while couldn’t even spare a second to eat the breakfast bagel on their plate

-Today’s post comes from Olivia Zisman, class of 2016 and Art Center Student Docent.
+Today’s post comes from Ian Shelley, Vassar class of 2022 and Art Center student docent.